 Federal match requirements apply to the County's HOME funds.
 The HOME program requires that for every HOME dollar spent, the County must provide 25 percent match with non-federal dollars.
-Currently, the County still maintains an excess in match requirements from previous fiscal years of \$4.7 million.
+Currently, the County still maintains an excess in match requirements from previous fiscal years of \$4.5 million as shown in the table below.
 This excess match will allow us to fulfill the County's HOME match requirements for many years at the current level of HOME funding.
 The County did not use any public owned land or property to address the needs identified in the Plan.